Safeguards, Co-Benefits & SDGs

 Fair Treatment and Non-Discrimination

-• Project developers must avoid discrimination and ensure equal opportunities.
+• Project developers must not discriminate.
+They must ensure equal opportunities.

 Child and Forced Labor Protections